Hockey Teams and Risk Reduction or What Makes Roberto Luongo = PPE

 All of this brings me to Roberto Luongo and Tim Thomas.
 So how is a Goalie like PPE?

 Goalies are the “last-ditch” protection.
-It’s clear that the first 5 levels of the hierarchy don’t always work, since every type of control, even hazard elimination, has failure modes.
-To give a bit of backup, we should make sure that we add extra protection in the form of PPE.
+It’s clear that the first five levels of the hierarchy don’t always work since every type of control, even hazard elimination, have failure modes.
+To give a bit of backup, we should ensure that we add extra protection in the form of PPE.

-The puck wasn’t eliminated, since having a hockey game is the point, after all.
+The puck wasn’t eliminated since having a hockey game is the point of the activity, after all.
 The puck wasn’t kept distant by the Forward Line.
-The Defensive Line failed to maintain safe distance between the goal and the puck, and now all that is left is the goalie (or your protective eyewear, boots, hardhat, or whatever).
-In the 2011 Stanley Cup Final game, Luongo equaled long pants and long sleeves, while Thomas equaled a suit of armour.
+The Defensive Line failed to maintain a safe distance between the goal and the puck, and now all that is left is the goalie (or your protective eyewear, boots, hardhat, or whatever).
+In the 2011 Stanley Cup Final game, Luongo equalled long pants and long sleeves, while Thomas equalled a suit of armour.
 The Bruin’s “PPE” afforded superior protection in this case.

-As anyone who has used protective eyewear knows, particles can get by your eyewear.
-There are lots of factors, including how well they fit, if you’re wearing them (properly or at all!), etc. If the gear is fitted and used properly by a person who understands WHY and HOW to use the equipment, then the PPE is more like Tim Thomas, and you may be able to “shut out” injury.
+Anyone who has used protective eyewear knows particles can get by your eyewear.
+There are many factors, including how well they fit, if you’re wearing them (properly or at all!), etc. If the gear is fitted and used properly by a person who understands WHY and HOW to use the equipment, then the PPE is more like Tim Thomas, and you may be able to “shut out” injury.
 Most of the time.
-Remember that even Tim Thomas misses stopping some shots on goal and the other guys can still score.
+Remember that even Tim Thomas misses stopping some shots on goal, and the other guys can still score.

-When your PPE doesn’t fit properly, isn’t selected properly, is worn out (or psyched out as the case may be), or isn’t used properly, then it’s more like Roberto Luongo.
+When your PPE doesn’t fit properly, isn’t selected properly, is worn out (or psyched out as the case may be), or isn’t used properly, it’s more like Roberto Luongo.
 Sometimes it works perfectly, and life is good.
-Sometimes it fails completely and you end up injured or worse.
+Sometimes it fails, and you end up injured or worse.

 Goalies are also like PPE because they are RIGHT THERE.
 Right before injury will occur.
-PPE is RIGHT THERE, protecting you—5 mm from the surface of your eye, or in your ear, 2 mm from your ear drum.
-By this point the harmful energy is RIGHT THERE, ready to hurt you, and injury is imminent.
-A simple misplacement or bad fit condition and you’re blinded or deaf or… well you get the idea!
+PPE is RIGHT THERE, protecting you — 5 mm from the surface of your eye, or in your ear, 2 mm from your ear drum.
+By this point, the harmful energy is RIGHT THERE, ready to hurt you.
+Injury is imminent.
+A simple misplacement or bad fit condition and you’re blinded or deaf or… well, you get the idea!

 On Wednesday night, 15-Jun-2011, everything failed for the Vancouver Canucks.
-The team’s spirit was down, and they went into the game thinking “We just don’t want to lose!” instead of Boston’s “We’re taking that Cup home!”.
-Even the touted Home Ice Advantage wasn’t enough to psych out the Bruins, and in the end I think it turned on the Canucks as the fans realized that the game was lost.
+The team’s spirit was down, and they went into the game thinking, “We just don’t want to lose!” instead of Boston’s “We’re taking that Cup home!”
+Even the touted Home Ice Advantage wasn’t enough to psych out the Bruins, and in the end, I think it turned on the Canucks as the fans realized that the game was lost.
 The warnings failed, the guards failed, and the PPE failed.
-Somebody got hurt, and unfortunately for Canadian fans, it was the Canucks.
+Somebody got hurt; unfortunately for Canadian fans, it was the Canucks.
 Luckily it wasn’t a fatality!
-Even being #2 in the NHL is a long stretch better than filling a cooler drawer in the morgue.
+Even being #2 in the NHL is better than filling a cooler drawer in the morgue.

-So the next time you’re setting up a job, an assembly line, a new machine, or a new workplace, check out your team and make sure that you’ve got the right players on the ice.
+So the next time you’re setting up a job, an assembly line, a new machine, or a new workplace, check out your team and ensure you’ve got the right players on the ice.
 You only get one chance to get it right.
-Sure, you can change the lines and upgrade when you need to, but once someone scores a goal, you have an injured person and bigger problems to deal with.
+Sure, you can change the lines and upgrade when needed, but once someone scores a goal, you have an injured person and bigger problems to deal with.

 Special thanks to Tom Doyle for his contributions to this post!

-I’d like to be able to discuss your points of disagreement, as far as the Hierarchy of Controls is concerned. :?: If your points of disagreement are in relation to Luongo’s or Thomas’ performance in the game, I respectfully have no comment! :smile:
+I’d like to be able to discuss your points of disagreement, as far as the Hierarchy of Controls is concerned. ❓ If your points of disagreement are in relation to Luongo’s or Thomas’ performance in the game, I respectfully have no comment! 🙂

 Now I won’t claim that this is directly comparable to incident/injury reports, but there are parallels.